ftl-mv-translation/weblate-sourceview-userscript/README.md

 ## Installation

-1. Get a userscript manager (e.g., greasemonkey, tampermonkey, violentmonkey).
+1. Get a userscript manager (e.g., ~greasemonkey~, tampermonkey, violentmonkey).

+   Note: This script is not compatible with greasemonkey 4.x.
+If you are on Firefox, please use violentmonkey instead.
-2. [Click this link](https://github.com/ftl-mv-translation/weblate-sourceview-userscript/raw/main/weblate-sourceview.user.js) to install the script.
+3. [Click this link](https://github.com/ftl-mv-translation/weblate-sourceview-userscript/raw/main/weblate-sourceview.user.js) to install the script.

 ## Usage